Opportunity Under Law

 Overview

-Every person deserves the chance to have a meaningful, safe, productive life.
-Public Counsel’s Opportunity Under Law uses a model of community-based impact litigation to develop campaigns to eliminate barriers to opportunity.
-We represent individuals and communities confronting significant structural inequities and discrimination on the basis of race, wealth, disability, gender, immigration status, or a combination of these and other characteristics.
-These inequities manifest in areas including education, housing, working conditions, and access to opportunity.
+Public Counsel’s Opportunity Under Law brings community-based impact litigation to eliminate barriers to opportunity.
+We represent individuals and communities confronting structural injustice and discrimination in areas like education, housing, and immigration.

-Many of our cases derive from patterns of injustice identified by attorneys in Public Counsel’s other work areas who see their clients face repeated, relentless barriers every day.
-Working closely with the organization’s direct services programs and across its subject areas, Opportunity Under Law is uniquely positioned to bring meaningful impact cases in California and beyond.
-This dynamic exchange between individual representation, direct services, and impact litigation gives our organization a unique opportunity to bring large-scale civil rights cases, to work closely with affected communities, and to communicate broadly to advance the public discourse.
+Many of our cases arise from Public Counsel’s representation of individual clients who face persistent injustices.
+By working closely with the organization’s direct services programs and across its subject areas, Opportunity Under Law is uniquely positioned to bring meaningful impact cases in California and beyond, work closely with affected communities, and communicate broadly to advance public discourse.
+Our cases strategically pursue novel claims to address intersectional issues and secure landmark victories in doctrinal areas commonly regarded as off-limits for civil rights advocacy.

 Focus Areas